SWBFSpy/SWBFSpy/README.md

 # SWBFSpy
 SWBFSpy Internet Master Server for Star Wars Battlefront

-SWBFSpy is a project managed by the SWBFModders community to rebuild the GameSpy master server software used to host game servers for Star Wars Battlefront (2004) and Star Wars Battlefront II (2005) on the PC, PS2, and XBOX.
+SWBFSpy is a project managed by the SWBFModders community to replace the GameSpy master server software used to host game servers for Star Wars Battlefront (2004) and Star Wars Battlefront II (2005) on the PC, PS2, and XBOX.
 We are restoring full server browser functionality and adding a leaderboards system for all players in our game servers.

 SWBFSpy is based on OpenSpy source codes.
 All the original GameSpy features such as Leaderboards are being added, in addition to several brand new features.
 The administrators and developers of SWBFSpy include [FC]Phobos and [FC]Wolf, who both founded the SWBFSpy project in September 2013 after many discussions.
 [FC]Wolf created the initial prototype files, but went inactive during 2014.
 Since then, [FC]Phobos has been the sole admin of SWBFSpy.